bosley/nerv-go/README.md

 can allow a user to filter out any submissions that have invalid or nonexistent API tokens, etc. See `modhttp_test.go` in the `modhttp` directory.

-## The Example
+## The Examples

-As a means to demonstrate/ test/ and debug nerv instances, the cli in `example` was made.
+As a means to demonstrate/ test/ and debug nerv instances, the cli in `examples/http_app` was made.
 This cli has daemon-like functionality along with shutdown timers (using the event engine via a `reaper`.)
 You can use this application to check the status of a nerv instance, run a nerv instance, submit events, and generally just use it to see what `nerv` is meant for.